rayference/pinttrs/docs/rst/dev.rst

 *I want to ...*

-.. admonition:: ... run the whole test suite
+.. admonition:: ... run the test suite

    Simply execute